sbcs-informatics/sbcs-informatics.github.io/2_0_advanced.md

 * [Long list of bioinformatic and non-bio oneliners](https://github.com/stephenturner/oneliners)
 * Get all sbcs users: `ldapsearch -x cn=sbcs | grep memberUid | sort`.
 * All compute nodes have local scratch disks at $TMPDIR which equates to /tmp/jobid.queueid - It is purged at the end of the job so copy everything back when your data processing has finished.

+##### Put an already running process under nohup
+If you have started a process in an interactive session and want to put it in a state where it will keep running when you close the terminal window or lose connection, this is your solution.

+1. Press CTRL+Z to suspend the process
+2. `bg %1` to start the process in the background
+3. `disown %1` to make it run disconnected from the terminal

 ![QMUL logo](./img/qmul_logo.png)